 If you’ve read Getting Gigs pt.1 … then I know you’ll enjoy the second installment of this topic Getting Gigs pt.2.
 Vince gives you some real world common sense advice on how to get cool gigs and how to keep them.
 You’ll find great tips on how to keep your audience coming back for more.
-It’s advice like this that will save you time and money… - Riffmaster
+It’s advice like this that will save you time and money… - Scott

 Ok now that we’ve covered the basis of correctly building your foundation by getting the local “exposure” gigs in the first section, let’s skip ahead and go over how to handle moving on to bigger events once you’ve built a following and a name for yourself.
 Just as above I’ll go step by step with what I’ve found are the most productive and successful techniques.

 1. Save All Of Your Newspaper Ads, Interviews, etc. Once you’ve established a local “circuit” around town, start collecting the club ads with you band’s name on them.
 Also start saving any print interviews you may do.
 Once you have a good collection going, gather up some good band pictures, photocopies of all of your press clippings and your demo recording, place them neatly in a clear plastic folder…and viola!
 You have yourself a press kit.
 These will play a big roll in getting upper scale gigs in the near future.